Not All Birds Look The Same: Identity-Preserving Generation For Birds: Introduction

 We address this gap by introducing a benchmark for identity-preserving image generation in the fine-grained domain of birds.
 Birds pose distinctive challenges absent from existing benchmarks due to their non-rigid structures and elaborate, class-specific visual appearance.
-To mitigate the lack of large-scale, subject-consistent data, we leverage the taxonomic structure of fine-grained categories to construct bird look-alikes—pairs sharing the same species, age, sex, and seasonal variant that exhibit strong visual similarity.
+To mitigate the lack of large-scale, subject-consistent data, we leverage the taxonomic structure of fine-grained categories to construct bird look-alikes---pairs sharing the same species, age, sex, and seasonal variant that exhibit strong visual similarity.
 For evaluation, we curate additional pairs from the NABirds dataset~\cite{van2015building} through expert annotation and compile a test set from multi-image observations in iNaturalist~\cite{iNaturalist}, where individual identity is known to be preserved.
 We show that training within this framework improves image generation quality across both seen and unseen bird species, demonstrated qualitatively (Figures~\ref{fig:fig1}, \ref{fig:success}, \ref{fig:inat_unseen}) and quantitatively using standard identity-preserving metrics (Table~\ref{tab:results}).
 Our framework, built on OminiControl~\cite{tan2025ominicontrol} and Insert Anything~\cite{song2025insert}, enables control through masks, depth maps, and keypoints, in addition to text.
-Our dataset and benchmarking code will be available here: https://github.com/cvl-umass/nabla.
+The dataset and benchmarking code are available at \url{https://github.com/cvl-umass/nabla}.

-In summary, our main contributions are as follows: \begin{enumerate} \item We propose NABirds Look-Alikes (\datasetname), a evaluation benchmark of 4759 hand-selected image pairs across 401 species for the task of identity-preserving image generation of birds. \item We show that metrics on \datasetname correlate strongly with true identity pairs extracted from multi-image iNaturalist observations, and that images in \datasetname are of consistently higher quality than existing alternatives. \item We demonstrate that training on image pairs using species, age, and sex as proxies for identity leads to improved generation fidelity and quality, achieving a 41\% reduction in MSE on \datasetname over the baseline model and showing strong generalization to unseen species. \item Finally, we showcase applications of this framework in visualization and machine teaching. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item We propose NABirds Look-Alikes (\datasetname), an evaluation benchmark of 4759 hand-selected image pairs across 401 species for the task of identity-preserving image generation of birds. \item We show that metrics on \datasetname correlate strongly with true identity pairs extracted from multi-image iNaturalist observations, and that images in \datasetname are of consistently higher quality than existing alternatives. \item We demonstrate that training on image pairs using species, age, and sex as proxies for identity leads to improved generation fidelity and quality, achieving a 41\% reduction in MSE on \datasetname over the baseline model and showing strong generalization to unseen species. \item Finally, we showcase applications of this framework in visualization and machine teaching. \end{enumerate}